TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

    .. method:: remove(elem)

-      Remove element *elem* from the set.
+      Remove element *elem* kutoka the set.
 Raises :exc:`KeyError` if *elem* is not contained in the set.

    .. method:: discard(elem)

-      Remove element *elem* from the set if it is present.
+      Remove element *elem* kutoka the set if it is present.

    .. method:: pop()

-      Remove and return an arbitrary element from the set.
+      Remove and return an arbitrary element kutoka the set.
 Raises :exc:`KeyError` if the set is empty.

    .. method:: clear()

-      Remove all elements from the set.
+      Remove all elements kutoka the set.

    Note, the non-operator versions of the :meth:`update`,